This post may contain affiliate links. As an Amazon Affiliate I earn from qualifying purchases.

 Now I know there is a big debate on if you should drop your bar or lower it in a controlled manner.
 All I’m saying is that if noise is a concern, lowering them in a controlled manner is much better.
 There are some lifts where it really shouldn’t be a problem to do this.
-The only lifts where it’s difficult is the Olympic lifts where you have to lift above your head.
+The only lifts where it’s difficult are the Olympic lifts where you have to lift above your head.

-Many people won’t do any Olympic style lifting in their home gym.
+Many people won’t do any Olympic-style lifting in their home gym.
 The vast majority of people who have a personal gym just do power lifting or general weightlifting.
-For most of those lifts it’s very possible to lower them in a controlled way.
+For most of those lifts, it’s very possible to lower them in a controlled way.

 8. Exercise selection

 Another part of a workout that tends to make some noise is the cardio.
 A treadmill, elliptical or rowing machine can actually be surprisingly noisy.
 A recumbent bike is often a quieter option.
-Alternatively you can do some form of bodyweight cardio exercise.
+Alternatively, you can do some form of bodyweight cardio exercise.
 This way there are no machines that are noisy.

 9. Close the door

-Many people use their home gym with their door open.
+Many people use their home gym with their doors open.
 Usually to get some fresh air into the space and not let the temperature go up too high.
 Closing the door is a very easy way to lower the amount of noise that leaves your gym.
 Sure, most doors aren’t very noise insulating but anything is better than an open doorway.

 10. Sort out your ventilation

 Having everything closed off will cause some issues with the atmosphere in a room.
-It’ll get hot, humid, sweaty and smelly.
+It’ll get hot, humid, sweaty, and smelly.
 A gym needs a supply of fresh air to stay inhabitable.
-In the last point I’ve pointed out that closing the door is a good way to limit the sound from leaving your gym.
+In the last point, I’ve pointed out that closing the door is a good way to limit the sound from leaving your gym.
 That also blocks one of the largest entrances of fresh air to your room.